 \section{Conclusion}

 \addvspace{10pt}

-A graph-based framework using SAM-model was developed to analyze and quantify the three-dimensional morphology of detonation cells.
-Evaluated with controlled lattice test cases that mimic detonation-cell volumes, the model predicts cell volume within 2\% error, supporting the reliability of the end-to-end pipeline.
+A graph-based multi-axis framework was developed to analyze and quantify the three-dimensional morphology of detonation cells.
+Evaluated with two controlled lattice test cases that mimic detonation-cell volumes and its lattice structure, the workflow predicts cell volume within 2\% error, validating the segmentation phase of the method.
 The framework was then applied to 3D numerical data to extract statistical measures for axial length scales $(L_x,L_y,L_z)$, cell volume $V$, and their joint distributions.
 The resulting length distributions are unimodal and indicate systematically elongated cells along the $x$-direction, with modest variability in the linear extents (coefficients of variation $\approx 15$--$17\%$).
 In contrast, $V$ exhibits substantially larger dispersion, consistent with cubic amplification of small variations in length.
-Joint PDFs of $V$ and aspect ratios show clustering at intermediate volumes with moderate anisotropy ($\mathrm{AR}\approx 1.6$--$2.2$) and weak coupling between aspect ratio and volume, while the extents of $y$--$z$ remain comparatively similar.
+The joint-PDFs of $V$ and aspect ratios show clustering at intermediate volumes with moderate anisotropy ($\mathrm{AR}\approx 1.6$--$2.2$) and weak coupling between aspect ratio and volume, while the extents of $y$--$z$ remain comparatively similar.
 Overall, the method provides robust, physically interpretable 3D cell statistics suitable for subsequent studies of confined triple-point interactions and the growth of cellular instabilities.

 \acknowledgement{CRediT authorship contribution statement} \addvspace{10pt} {\bf VS}: designed research, developed software, performed research, analyzed data, wrote—original draft, review and editing. {\bf VR}: designed research, developed software, analyzed data, wrote—review and editing, project administration, funding acquisition.